chipsalliance/f4pga/docs/f4pga/Usage.md

 * `[item1,item2,item3,...]` - this is a list of strings
 * `{key1:value1,key2:value2,key3:value3,...}` - this is a dictionary

-Nesting structures is curently unsupported in CLI.
+Nesting structures is currently unsupported in CLI.

 ### Pretend mode

 You can also add a `--pretend` (`-P`) option if you just want to see the results of dependency resolution for a specified target without building it.
-This is useful when you just want to know what files will be generated and where wilh they be stored.
+This is useful when you just want to know what files will be generated and where will they be stored.

 ### Info mode

 Modules have the ability to include description to the dependencies they produce.

-Running `f4pga` with `--info` (`-i`) flag allows youn to see descriptions of these dependencies.
+Running `f4pga` with `--info` (`-i`) flag allows you to see descriptions of these dependencies.
-This option doesn't require a target to be specified, but you still have to provuide a flow configuration and platform name.
+This option doesn't require a target to be specified, but you still have to provide a flow configuration and platform name.

 This is still an experimental option, most targets currently lack descriptions and no information whether the output is